Many small employers are unaware that offering group health insurance can trigger certain employee notice requirements under federal and state law.

 Official guidance:

-Ohio Continuation Coverage (“Mini-COBRA”) for Small Employers Employers
+Ohio Continuation Coverage (“Mini-COBRA”) for Small Employers

-- Election and payment timeframes
+- and continuation payment handling

 Official Ohio guidance:

-- https://insurance.ohio.gov/consumers/health/cobra-information
+- https://insurance.ohio.gov/consumers/health/health-insurance-options-in-ohio

 - https://insurance.ohio.gov/consumers/health/health-insurance-guide